awsdocs/amazon-cloudwatch-user-guide/doc_source/verify-CloudWatch-Agent-Package-Signature.md

    If the output includes the phrase `BAD signature`, check whether you performed the procedure correctly\.
 If you continue to get this response, contact Amazon Web Services and avoid using the downloaded file\.

    Note the warning about trust\.
-A key is only trusted if you or someone that you trust has signed it\.
-This does not mean that the signature is invalid, only that you have not verified the public key\.
+A key is trusted only if you or someone who you trust has signed it\.
+This doesn't mean that the signature is invalid, only that you have not verified the public key\.

 **To verify the CloudWatch agent package on a server running Windows Server**

 1. Download and install GnuPG for Windows from [https://gnupg.org/download/](https://gnupg.org/download/)\.
 When installing, include the **Shell Extension \(GpgEx\)** option\.

-   The remaining steps can be performed in Windows PowerShell\.
+   You can perform the remaining steps in Windows PowerShell\.

 1. Download the public key\.